 Reticulated Python Lifespan in Captivity

-- Stress.
-Reticulated pythons start small, but grow extremely large within the first few years.
+- Reticulated pythons start off small, but grow large within the first few years.
 Many retic owners are not prepared for just how big their snake is going to become.
-Keeping a reticulated python in a vivarium which is too small can result in a considerable amount of distress.
-They are active, inquisitive snakes that need a lot of space and enrichment activities.
+Keeping a reticulated python in a vivarium which is too small can result in stress.
+They are active, inquisitive snakes that need space and enrichment activities.

-- Food can also be an issue.
-As reticulated pythons grow, they quickly become too large for rats.
+- As reticulated pythons grow, they become too large for rats.
 Fully grown retics often do best on a diet of chickens and rabbits.
-If you can’t provide adequate food for your snake, this could cause them to become stressed, thin and nutrient deficient.

 Reticulated Python Lifespan in the Wild

-As you can imagine, there’s not much that preys on fully-grown reticulated pythons.
-Even the babies start at a respectable size (at least 2 feet long).
-Reticulated pythons can easily survive for a respectable 15-20 years in the Southeast Asian wilderness.
+There’s not much that preys on adult reticulated pythons.
+Even the babies are at least 2 feet long.
+Retics can easily survive for 15-20 years in the dangerous Southeast Asian wilderness.

-Hatchlings and juveniles can be preyed upon by birds of prey, big cats, king cobras and the like.
-However, once retics reach their full size, they are considered apex predators.
+Hatchlings and juveniles can be preyed upon by birds of prey, big cats, king cobras, etc. However, once retics become adults, they are apex predators.

-Unfortunately, reticulated pythons are still vulnerable to predation by humans.
-Like boa constrictors and ball pythons, reticulated python skins are used to fashion goods such as bags, purses, and shoes.
+Reticulated pythons are still vulnerable to predation by humans.
+Like boa constrictors and ball pythons, reticulated python skins are used in the fashion industry.